 Chapter 1.
 Introduction

 Welcome to Retail Pro Prism!
-This User's Guide explains how to use RP Prism to operate and manage your retail operation.
+This guide explains how to use RP Prism to operate and manage your retail operation.

 Prism contains three main modules: